 Farm on Franks

-Application Process Opens in January 2019!Apply online starting January 2, 2019 for a Farm on Franks garden plot for the 2019 growing season!
-Deadline to apply is March 15th.
+Application Process Opens in January 2020!Apply online starting January 2, 2020 for a Farm on Franks garden plot for the 2020 growing season!
+Deadline to apply is March 20th.
+The garden opens on April 1st.
+If selected for a plot, payment is due by April 3rd.

 The site, at approximately 7087 N Franks Avenue in Niles, is located on the east side of Franks Avenue just south of the Niles Public Services building.
 The site was a cement slab covered in boulders and large rocks.
 That circle was a remnant from what once was a playground at Jozwiak Park.
 Located just behind the Public Services facility, this area is managed by the Village of Niles, but is maintained and enhanced through volunteers and community efforts.

 Interested in Renting a Plot?

 The inter-generational garden intends to bridge the garden knowledge gap between generations.
 Senior citizens who have a wealth of knowledge will be able to pass down years worth of invaluable education to younger generations.
 These gardens are approximately 3 feet tall, allowing for volunteers to work in the garden without having to stoop down.
 The garden also features a handicap accessible path.

 Farm on Franks Brochure